1Panel-dev/webkubectl/README.md

 ```sh
 http://<webkubectl-address>:<port>
 ```
-In the opened page you can manage your own kubernetes config files or tokens which are stored in local storage, then choose a session and click connect to use kubectl command in web terminal.
+In the opened page you can manage your own kubeconfig files or bearer tokens which are stored in local storage, then choose a session and click connect to use kubectl command in web terminal.

 ![index](https://raw.githubusercontent.com/webkubectl/web-resources/master/index.jpg)

 ![terminal](https://raw.githubusercontent.com/webkubectl/web-resources/master/terminal.jpg)

 ## Use API
-#### Get token by Kubernetes API server address and token
+#### Get token by Kubernetes API server address and bearer token

 ```sh
 $ curl http://<webkubectl-address>:<port>/api/kube-token -X POST -d '{"name":"gks-hk-dev","apiServer":"https://k8s-cluster:6443","token":"token-content"}'